 Losing relationships can further alienate someone with bipolar disorder.
 This can exacerbate their symptoms.

 Talk therapy may also help your loved one work through what they’re experiencing and learn effective coping skills.
+Medication management of symptoms is also a large part of the treatment plan.
 Find out about more treatments for bipolar disorder.

-People with bipolar disorder can turn to the International Bipolar Foundation for more information on the illness, personal stories about lying, and ways they can find treatment and help.
-Bipolar Lives, an online community to help people with bipolar disorder live healthy lives, also has a section on lying that may help those affected.
+People with bipolar disorder can turn to the International Bipolar Foundation for more information on the illness and ways they can find treatment and help.

 Caring for someone with bipolar disorder can cause stress, anxiety, and pain for friends and family.
 Although your loved one needs help for their illness, you also need to take care of yourself.
 There are several coping strategies for friends and family of a person with bipolar disorder.
 Here are some tips to try: